Last fact-checked: 21 August 2020

 Using the fat transfer method, liposuction is used to remove fat from the abdomen or thighs and injected into your breasts.
 The benefit of this procedure is that there is no threat of rejection as you’re using your own body substances.

-If you’re in sound overall health, have a positive mental attitude and realistic expectations, then you’re a good candidate for this procedure.
+If you’re in sound overall health, have a positive mental attitude and realistic expectations, then you’re likely a good candidate for this procedure.
 Your surgeon will discuss the best options for your case and recommend the procedure which will suit your best.

 Although it’s recommended that you take at least two weeks off work, you will probably be allowed to go home the same day if all is going well.
-Be prepared to experience swelling, pain and bruising and your breathing may be restricted due to tightness in your chest.
+Be prepared to experience swelling, pain and bruising; your breathing may be restricted due to tightness in your chest.
 These symptoms can be helped by staying in a semi-upright position to reduce swelling and taking plenty of rest while your body heals.
 Over-the-counter painkillers such as paracetamol can be used and your pain and bruising will subside over time, realistically a few weeks.

 Avoid excessive movement of your arms, lifting heavy weights or strenuous exercise as this can cause bleeding and irritation.
 Your new breasts may feel hard and you will feel discomfort and occasional painful twinges while you recover.